Computational-Plant-Science/slappt/docs/md/spec.md

 email:          # the email address to send notifications to
 name:           # the name of the job (default: slappt.<guid>)
 inputs:         # a text file containing a newline-separated list of input files
-iterations:     # the number of iterations to run (default: 1)
-parallelism:    # the parallelism strategy (default: jobarray, options: [jobarray, launcher])
 environment:    # a dictionary of environment variables to set
 bind_mounts:    # a list of bind mounts to use, in format <host path>:<container path>
 no_cache:       # don't use the apptainer/singularity cache, force a rebuild of the image (default: false)